 Effective Test Case Design: Minimize tests and maximize coverage

-TRY NOW Contact us
+REGISTER NOW Contact us

 In Part 1 of this series about Test Case Design, you learned that by using the Test Case Designer tool in Xray Enterprise, you take a model-first approach to designing more thorough and efficient tests.
 But how does the tool generate optimized scenarios once we define those models?
 And what do we mean by “optimized”?